 In the modern day, most children have moved away from traditional board games and outdoor play and towards computer games, laptops, and smartphones.
 Though there are many benefits of these electronic devices, they are potentially damaging to the social development of a child as well as to the physical eyesight of the child.
 Limiting the time spent on these items is key; this does not mean you have to stop them from playing such games, but encouraging a balance between active and non-active play is important.

 The common mistake is to dictate what “healthy” food to eat.
 This makes it difficult to uphold a particular dietary change.
 Always ask your children what they would like to eat and work with them to adapt their diets and behaviors.
 They may suggest to sit while playing on their games console; perhaps getting them a game that requires them to be on their feet and active may be a midpoint.

 4. Find a fun activity

 There are many groups and facilities that offer a range of sports and activities.
 Finding one that your child likes or is interested in is a great way to promote physical activity.
+If it is running, keep it fun for them by taking them to an Active Mile Daily Track so they can track the total miles they ran.
 Many of them can be done as a family: horse-riding, archery, swimming, rock climbing, and many more.
 Not only does this give you an opportunity to spend some quality time together as a family, but it also shows to your children that you are all upholding these behaviors rather than just expecting the children do to it.

 5. Make mealtimes fun